 Zello is one of the most well-known walkie-talkie apps on the market, and it’s most people’s go-to for a walkie-talkie experience.
 Part of the reason why it’s so popular is because of its usability.
 It’s easy to import contacts, and tapping on one displays the option to talk displayed front-and-center.
 You can talk directly with individual people, or you can create a group channel for your friends or work groups.
 If you’re feeling particularly social, you can even join a specialized channel to chat about specific topics, from cats to local areas.
 Voice messages will be played out immediately if the app is open, or played later through a voicemail-like system, so you can pick up your messages when convenient.

-It’s packed with features, and has recently been updated to work with the Twiins Smart Button.
+It’s packed with features and has been updated to work with the Twiins Smart Button.
 You can also send text messages, images, or alerts.
 One useful feature is the ability to set a volume level for each user — which is especially handy in group channel talks with those particularly noisy people.
 There are some issues.
 It won’t work if you use a mobile VPN, and has trouble with some open Wi-Fi networks — but it’s otherwise the best option available.

 ProPTT2 Video Push-to-Talk

 Push-to-talk audio is one thing, but push-to-talk video is absolutely another.
 ProPTT2 is an excellent walkie-talkie app with the ability to transmit video blasts as easily as audio.
 You can chat in groups or one-to-one, and you’re able to search for and join groups for a variety of interests.
 We’re particularly fond of the look, which eschews the bright colors of many other walkie-talkie apps, instead opting for a sleek, technical style.
 It has support for various PTT devices and the Apple Watch, and you can access various chat features like real-time location sharing.
 You’ll need to sign up to use the app’s features properly, and you only get to make one channel for free, but as long as you sign up some friends, you should have enough to go around.
+Recent updates include support for dark mode.
 A 30-day pass to the pro features will set you back $4.

 We love walkie-talkie apps, but too many of them don’t also have room for the more traditional messaging methods.
-If using an app that’s has walkie-talkie functionality seems odd to you, maybe check out Voxer.
+If using an app that has walkie-talkie functionality seems odd to you, maybe check out Voxer.
 It’s built more like a traditional instant messaging app, and includes threaded view text chat and support for sending images, and is one of the only walkie-talkie apps to have end-to-end encryption.
 Unfortunately, there’s no option to broadcast to channels like Zello, but you can still create group chats if you need to contact a bunch of people at once.
 It’s not bug-free though, and users complain about a bunch of fairly annoying bugs.
 Still, they tend to be relatively minor, like double notifications.
 Basic access is free, but you’ll need to upgrade to a Pro account for the best features, including a hands-free mode, voice-to-text transcription, the ability to recall sent messages, and more.
-Pro access costs $3 a month, or $30 for a year.
+Pro access costs $4 a month, or $30 for a year.

-VoicePing is a fairly simple app, that’s because it’s designed primarily for business users.
+VoicePing is a fairly simple app — that’s because it’s designed primarily for business users.
 It can be used by anyone with an Android or iOS device, and it’s built to resemble a more traditional messaging app — but there’s more here than the chat app interface.
 Voice messages can be played from any contact at any time — even with the screen off and phone locked, and you can choose to chat one-to-one, or pick up to 200 contacts in a group chat.
 Advanced features allow you to ping specific contacts for attention, or take control of a group chat with an SOS message.
 It also works with headsets with PTT buttons, making it extremely useful for certain business users.

 One of the purer versions of a walkie-talkie app, Breakr commits itself to talking and very little else.
 It’s as easy to use as you’d expect; hold the button down, talk, and release the button to send your message.
 But there are devils in these details.
 Can’t talk?
 Type your message and it’ll be read out to your recipient with Breakr’s text-to-speech service.
 There’s a voice changer if you’d prefer to chat anonymously (or just say something in a silly robot voice), and the 24-hour chat history means you shouldn’t miss a message.
 The downsides?
 There’s no real text chat option, and it’s iOS-only, so you’re limited to only chatting to friends with iPhones.